 The gathering marks the 65th anniversary of the Denison Singers and the ensemble’s 600th public performance, while also serving as a Celebration of Life for Distinguished Professor Emeritus of Fine Arts William “WO” Osborne, whose influence shaped generations of students, musicians, and alums over more than four decades at Denison.

 For alums, WO was far more than a conductor, musician, or scholar.
-He was a mentor, champion, and the architect and heart of a uniquely enduring musical family bound together by music.
+He was a mentor, champion, and the architect and heart of a uniquely enduring musical family bound together by song.

 Now, that community is ensuring his legacy will continue for generations to come.